Okery/PyTorch-Simple-MaskRCNN/README.md

 # PyTorch-Simple-MaskRCNN
 A PyTorch implementation of simple Mask R-CNN.

-This repository is a toy example Mask R-CNN of torchvision.
+This repository is a toy example Mask R-CNN with two features:
-It is pure python code and can be run immediately using PyTorch 1.4 without build.
+- It is pure python code and can be run immediately using PyTorch 1.4 without build
+- Simplified construction and easy to understand how the model works

 ## Requirements